Bcastillo44/stock-sector-app/README.md

 ***

-## Need Advice?
-You've come to the right place!
+## Want to Know How the Stock Sectors Are Doing?
+Check out the App!

 Click on individual sector to see sector information.
 Submit form to change information within each sector.